-Context: Recently I had a discussion with a young adult human female (Erica), her aunt (zia in Italian), uncle (zio in Italian), and others; though most of those people didn’t really participate except for the odd comment injected occasionally.
-I’m making this letter public because Erica’s argument style, in my opinion, was to simply parrot the talking points she absorbed without any consideration to critical examination.
-While this letter is addressed to Erica, it was more of an exercise for me as this falls into the category of ‘I should have said that instead.’
+Context: Recently I had a discussion with a young adult human female, her aunt (zia in Italian), uncle (zio in Italian), and others; though the last two of those people didn’t really participate except for the odd comment injected occasionally.
+I’m making this letter public because GIRL’s argument style, in my opinion, was to simply parrot the talking points she absorbed without any consideration to critical examination.
+While this letter is addressed to GIRL, it was more of an exercise for me as this falls into the category of ‘I should have said that instead.’

 Before I get into the meat of this letter, I’d like to get the politeness out of the way and thank you for a most interesting conversation.
 I’ll do my best to recall some of the main talking points of the discussion and welcome any corrections you offer up, if and only if you will allow me to respond to your correction; so, if you don’t want a response than don’t make a correction.